 - Walk to a nearby street to either catch a taxi or call an Uber to the Lion’s Pavilion in the Lion Rock Country Park.
 The hike starts just across the road.

-- Continue along the ridgeline to make the trail a loop.
-When the trail splits, follow the sign to Wang Tau Hom and you’ll end at Lion Rock Community Garden.
+- Continue along the ridgeline and when the trail splits, follow the sign to Wang Tau Hom and you’ll end at Lion Rock Community Garden.

-Hong Kong is one of the best locations in the world to chow down on delicious and inexpensive dim sum.
+Hong Kong is one of the best cities for food in Asia and is arguably the best place in the world to chow down on delicious and inexpensive dim sum.
 And with so many delectable options, you’ll want to eat it for every meal!

 Here are a few of our favorite dim sum spots around the city: